- Home

 - pain during sexual intercourse

 Any of these symptoms can happen for other reasons, but it is best to rule out cervical cancer.
 See your general practitioner (GP) if you are worried or the symptoms are ongoing.
-This is important for anyone with a cervix, whether straight, lesbian, gay, bisexual, transgender or intersex, even if you are up to date with cervical screening tests.
+This is important for anyone with a cervix – whether heterosexual, lesbian, bisexual, transgender or someone with an intersex variation – even if you are up to date with cervical screening tests.

 Learn more about how cancer and its treatment can affect LGBTQI+ people.